 Patrick McNamara is a Director of Goulburn Murray Water and former member of the Victorian Legislative Assembly representing Benalla.

 He was Deputy Premier of Victoria from 1992 to 1999 and held several ministerial positions, including Minister for Agriculture and Resources, Minister for Tourism, Minister for Police and Emergency Services and Minister for Corrections.

 Richard Anderson is a mixed farmer from Bamawm and in addition to being the Connections Project Stakeholder Consultative Committee chair, he is the chair of the VFF Water Council.
 Mr Anderson has chaired the VFF Water Council since 2006.
 He holds degrees in Accounting and Business Administration.

 Mr Anderson has successfully chaired the Rochester/Campaspe Water Service Committee, a customer committee of Goulburn-Murray Water for 25 years and has been involved in the development of the Campaspe Deeplead Water Supply Protection Area.

 Mr Anderson also serves on a number of reference committees including Northern Region Sustainable Water Strategy, National Farmers Federation (NFF) Water Taskforce, Stakeholder Consultative Committee for Government Buy-Back of Water, NFF Technical Working Group and salinity reference committees as well as being involved in the Echuca and Rochester Victorian Farmers Federation branches.

-Project Director Frank Fisseler and GMW Acting Managing Director Neil Brennan are also non-voting members of PCG.
+Project Director Frank Fisseler and GMW Managing Director Pat Lennon are also non-voting members of PCG.